-Surveillance video captures Indiana police raid of Atlanta Town Hall
+Surveillance video captures Indiana police raid targeting Atlanta official

 Atlanta officials say it’s their understanding the town government is not the target of the investigation, though authorities have not revealed the purpose of the search.

 The Atlanta Town Council unanimously voted to place Emmert on paid leave while the investigation unfolds.
-Staff from the nearby Hamilton County town of Arcadia are performing Emmert’s duties, which includes running the community’s water and sewer plants.
+Staff from the nearby Hamilton County town of Arcadia are performing Emmert’s duties, which include running the community’s water and sewer plants.

 Atlanta, a town of about 750 people, is located north of Indianapolis on the border of Hamilton County and Tipton County.